Grandma’s forgetting faces. Grandpa’s mixing words. And you’re starting to worry.

 When Do Alzheimer’s Symptoms Start?

 The disease may start years before symptoms.
-But when you start to notice?
+But when do you start to notice?

 - Normal onset symptoms usually begin after 65 years old, many after 75.